psychopy/workshops/source/3hrs/buildingBetter.rst

 A Routine is the basic building block of PsychoPy experiments.
 They could be complex (e.g. a single trial) or simple (e.g. an Inter-Trial-Interval presenting a fixation cross).

 .. image:: /_images/routines_basics.png

-To begin with, we want a routine to present two numbers on the screen.

 Changing things trial-by-trial (the "conditions" file)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^